SparrowChang/Machine-learning-project/README.md

 df["Synthetic feature"] =(df['BI_TEST_132'] + df['BI_TEST_36'] + df['BI_TEST_133'])
 df["Synthetic feature"]=df["Synthetic feature"]/3
 ```
-Next use the new feature set with synthetic features (by group top correlation test items)to train our XGBoost model again
+Next use the new feature set with synthetic features (by group top correlation test items) to train our XGBoost model again
 From the above prediction results, the RMSE on the test set didn't been reduced from 0.0655 to 0.0675
-Guess the test items sum up already is lower the correlation
+Guess the test items sum up induces lower the correlation

 2.Train/Test | score/RMSE
 --- | ---